|2.||What is a Carry?|

 Agility heroes need to get farm and levels as quickly as possible, and will often need more babysitting than other carries.

-Battle Fury is also popular for boosting farming speed.
+Battle Fury is also popular for boosting farming speed, but only works properly for melee heroes.

 Agility heroes also need to consider items which make up for any glaring weaknesses they have in hitpoints or mana.